videojuicer/core-api-docs/authenticated_requests.markdown

 	Request token endpoint: http://api.videojuicer.com/oauth/tokens

 **2. [Obtain user authorization][user_authorisation_spec]**
-Use the the token received to derive a signed URL for the Videojuicer 'authorisation endpoint'.
+Use the token received to derive a signed URL for the Videojuicer 'authorisation endpoint'.
 Redirect the user to this URL so that they can provide their credentials independent of your application.
-Remember to include an 'oauth_callback' parameter so that the authorisation endpoint knows which URL to redirect the user back to.
+If your application is Web-based, remember to include an 'oauth_callback' parameter so that the authorisation endpoint knows which URL to redirect the user back to.

 	Authorisation endpoint: http://api.videojuicer.com/oauth/tokens/new

 **3. [Request the authorized access token][access_token_spec]**
-Once the user has returned to your application's callback URL, send a request signed (once again) with the unauthorized request token to the Videojuicer 'access token endpoint'.
+Once the user has returned to your application, send a request signed (once again) with the unauthorized request token to the Videojuicer 'access token endpoint'.
 An authorized access token is returned.
 This access token may be used to sign all further requests, conferring the privileges available to the authorizing user.

 	Access token endpoint: http://api.videojuicer.com/oauth/tokens